bucketplus/ca-control-api-nodejs/Readme.md

 * `bp.uploadOutputFile(localPath, contenttype)` - uploads a specified local file to the cloud output file.

 * `bp.uploadOutputFileToKey(localPath, contenttype, key)` - uploads a specified local file to the cloud output file for specified key path.
+This function store file to 'BP_OUTPUT_PATH/BP_JOB_ID/key'

 #### For output.type = `folder` containers